 The Prince’s Trust has developed online resources for parents, educators and young people about digital skills, including workbooks about doing research on the internet and online safety, plus a toolkit encouraging young people aged 11 to 18 to use creative writing to improve their mental and emotional wellbeing – click here

-Thames Valley education and wellbeing charity The Inside Out is producing weekly Wellbeing Guides with simple ideas for parents and teacher to use with children during the coronavirus lockdown – click here
+Thames Valley education and wellbeing charity The Inside Out is producing regular Wellbeing Guides with simple ideas for parents and teachers to use with children during the coronavirus lockdown – click here

 The Museum of English Rural Life, at the University of Reading, has a range of countryside history resources on its website that can be used on visits to the museum, in schools or for home schooling to support several subjects at Key Stage 1 to 4 – click here.